tardis-sn/tardis/docs/montecarlo/virtualpackets.rst

 However, sophisticated Monte Carlo techniques exist, which make better use of the computational resources.
 One such approach, which achieves a better noise behaviour for the same computational costs, is implemented in TARDIS.
-It relies on the concept of so-called virtual packets and goes back to the works by :cite:`Long2002` and :cite:`Sim2005`.
+It relies on the concept of so-called "virtual packets" and goes back to the works by :cite:`Long2002` and :cite:`Sim2010`.

 Virtual Packets
 ===============

 The virtual packet scheme is best explained by first detailing how it works and then illustrating the physical reasoning for introducing this scheme.
+More information about this scheme may be found in :cite:`Kerzendorf2014`.

 Virtual Packet Procedure
 ------------------------